verida/VIPs/VIPs/vip-6.md

 Once the database is created the client side will ping the remaining storage nodes: `https://storageNodeA/user/checkReplication?databaseName={databaseName}` to ensure that database is being replicated correctly.

+It's necessary to call createDatabase() on all endpoints when creating a database.
+This is because the database must be created with appropriate permissions (replicator roles).
+It's not possible to create the database on one endpoint and then replicate that database, as the other endpoint can't have permission to create databases on other endpoints.

+CouchDB requires storing credentials in the `_replicator` database for every database that is replicated.
+As such, it's safer to have a specific replication user (`DB_REPLICATION_USER` in `.env`) that has the special role `relication-local`.
+This replication user is automatically created when the server starts.
+All created databases have this user as a `read-only` member allowing the local replication to read any changes and send them to the other endpoints.

+>Note: The `replication-local` credentials must not change as they are stored in every replication entry.

+>Note: If the endpoint replication credentials change, that will break all the replication

+>Note: Need to consider a process to verify replication is working as expected and auto-fix any issues

 ## Deleting a database

 User submits a request to `/user/deleteDatabase` for every storage node.
 The server removes all replication entries for that database.